Source code for scrapy.settings

 _SettingsInputT = Union[SupportsItems[_SettingsKeyT, Any], str, None]

-SETTINGS_PRIORITIES: Dict[str, int] = {
+SETTINGS_PRIORITIES: dict[str, int] = {

 "default": 0,